Infinite Banking vs Velocity Banking: Which One Actually Builds Wealth?

 If you consistently live within your means, save regularly, and have never defaulted on debt obligations, you likely have sufficient discipline.
 If you struggle with any of these areas, focus on basic financial management first.

-What’s the biggest risk with each strategy?
+What’s the biggest risk I should know about?

 For infinite banking: long-term premium commitment and opportunity cost in early years.
 For velocity banking: potential to worsen debt situation if not executed properly.